 Fast forward to 2014 and boy, have I come a long way, baby!
 In His infinite mercy, as I was seeking how to become a high-info voter, the Lord eventually led me to RedState for my new education on all things political.

 Now, a mere three and a half years later, I’m not sure who — or what — I’ve become.

 The temptation to return to the pew and stay there is ever before me.
 I think that has something to do with the difference between the two kingdoms — as I understand them.
 In the kingdom of God, sin is sin.
-There is no Democrat sin or Republican sin (although I used to think Republican sin wasn’t as bad as Democrat sin…now, not so much); no Protestant sin or Catholic sin.
+There is no Democrat sin or Republican sin; no Protestant sin or Catholic sin.
 Nor are we encouraged to hold grudges, do opposition research on new believers, or constantly remind God of all their sins before we can endorse them.